Quick Start

 /sessions | List recent sessions |

-/resume <id> | Resume a session by ID or prefix |
+/resume <id> | Resume a specific session |

 /new | Start a new session |